Ayush8120/Ayush8120/README.md

 <!--- 🔭 I’m currently a Research Assistant at Robotics Research Center, IIIT Hyderabad. -->

-- 👯 I love working on projects along the lines of Cognitive Robotics | Cognitive Sciences
+- 👯 I love working on projects along the lines of Cognitive Robotics | Cognitive Sciences | Game Development

 - 📫 How to reach me: Shoot me an [e-mail](mailto:ay.agrawal812@gmail.com)